PLAN AHEAD: U.S. 150 McClugage Bridge Closes for Demolition on March 27

 We’re thrilled to announce that construction has advanced, and two lanes of traffic and shoulders

-on the new eastbound McClugage will open on the morning of Thursday, December 19!
+on the new eastbound McClugage opened on Thursday, December 19, 2024!

 But the excitement doesn’t end there…